-- b.
-Clients are billed for Estate Plans Phase 2 and -Phase 3 as follows: - 1/2 due upon execution of the service agreement - 1/2 due upon completion of the plan - c.
-Clients are billed for Financial Planning Projects at the completion of the work. - 2.
+- 4. Business Services Fees for BWFA's business services vary based on the type and size of the business and the complexity of the service to be performed.
+The fee for successfully buying or selling a business is calculated as a percentage of the purchase/sale price of the business.
+Fees for certain business services are negotiable. - 5.
+Employer-Sponsored Retirement Plan Services -The annual fee for employer- sponsored retirement plan services for small- and mid-sized companies is a percentage of the average daily market value of assets held in plan retirement accounts during each calendar quarter.
+Annual fees are somewhat negotiable and typically range from 25 to 75 basis points (.25% to .75%) depending on the level of assets in the plan, the number of plan participants, and the type of financial planning services provided to plan participants. - B. Payment Method and Frequency of Fees. - 1.
+Financial Planning clients are billed as follows: - a.
+Retirement Plan clients sign a service agreement that includes preparation and presentation of a comprehensive financial plan and access to a financial planning advisor.
+In addition, Retirement Plan clients are entitled to annual Financial Plan updates.
+Retirement Plan client fees are paid in full at the time of signing the agreement. - b.
+Clients are billed for Financial Planning Projects at the time of signing the agreement. - c.
+Financial Blue Prints are paid in full at the time of signing agreement. - 2.
 Investment Management fees are charged in arrears (apply to the previous quarter).
 Fees are not prorated for the first quarter (new accounts).
 Accounts established during a quarter are charged for the full quarter.
 However, fees are prorated for the last quarter (closing account).
 Accounts closed during a quarter are charged a prorated management fee for that quarter, based on the number of days the account was open.
 For example, clients who begin investment management service in February are charged the full quarterly fee at the end of March; clients who close an account in February will be charged a management fee only for the period during which BWFA provided management services.
 In some cases, BWFA will charge the management fee incurred on one of a client's accounts to another of the client's accounts.
 This may occur when the client so requests, or when it is impractical or not possible to charge the fee to the account that incurred the fee as, for example, when the account: - Has a very small balance (e.g. a child's account) - Is an employer-sponsored retirement account, such as a 401(k) or 403(b)